Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 There SHALL NOT be gaps or overlapping [=media segments=] in a representation.

-A representation SHALL NOT reference [=media segments=] that are entirely out of the bounds of the [=period=], except when using [=indexed addressing=] in which case such [=media segments=] MAY be referenced.
+A representation using [=explicit addressing=] SHALL NOT reference [=media segments=] that are entirely out of the bounds of the [=period=].

+Note: The constraint above is defined only for [=explicit addressing=] because [=simple addressing=] always defines an infinite sequence of references and when you use [=indexed addressing=], there exists an index segment on disk that references all [=media segments=].
+If a [=period=] is only intended to present a subset of these [=media segments=], it would be needlessly complicated to require a period-specific index segment to be generated.

 Clients SHALL NOT present any samples from [=media segments=] that are entirely outside the [=period=], even if such [=media segments=] are referenced.

-Note: If you use [=indexed addressing=], there exists an index segment on disk that references all [=media segments=].
-If a [=period=] is only intended to present a subset of these [=media segments=], it would be needlessly complicated to require a period-specific index segment to be generated.

 <figure>
 	<img src="Images/Timing/SamplesOnPeriodBoundary.png" />
 	<figcaption>[=Media segments=] and samples need not align with [=period=] boundaries.
 Some samples may be entirely outside a [=period=] (marked gray) and some may overlap the [=period=] boundary (yellow).</figcaption>
 </figure>

-[=Media segment=] start/end points MAY be unaligned with [=period=] start/end points.
-If a [=media segment=] overlaps a [=period=] boundary, clients SHOULD NOT present the samples that lie outside the [=period=].
+[=Media segment=] start/end points MAY be unaligned with [=period=] start/end points except when forbidden by the [[#timing-addressing|addressing mode]] used by the representation.

+If a [=media segment=] overlaps a [=period=] boundary, clients SHOULD NOT present the samples that lie outside the [=period=] and SHOULD present the samples that lie either partially or entirely within the [=period=].

-Note: It may be impractical to present [=media segments=] only partially, depending on the capabilties of the client platform, the type of media samples involved and any dependencies between samples.
-It is up to the client to ensure that platform capabilities are not exceeded and to account for the time shift that it incurs due to over-/underplayback.
+Note: In the end, which samples are presented is entirely up to the client.
+It may sometimes be impractical to present [=media segments=] only partially, depending on the capabilties of the client platform, the type of media samples involved and any dependencies between samples.

-Whether samples that overlap a [=period=] boundary are to be considered inside or outside the [=period=] is implementation-defined and the behavior may differ from sample to sample, depending on the type of the sample and the platform capabilities.

 ## Sample timeline ## {#timing-sampletimeline}